Llibert Mendez de Vigo Arnau

 - Research Interests

-- Food Studies, Migration studies, identity, Sociology of Food, Scotland and the EU, Spain, Cultural Capital, Social capital, Pierre Bourdieu, ethnography
+- Food Studies, Migration studies, identity, Sociology of Food, Scotland and the EU, Spain, Cultural Capital, Social capital, Pierre Bourdieu, ethnography, Sustainability, Social Justice

 My research focuses on the intersection of food practices, class identity and the migrant experience.
-Operating within Pierre Bourdieu’s framework, I aim to uncover the ways in which migrants understand and negotiate their class identities by cultural means, focusing on food related practices.
-I investigate the newest wave of Spanish migrants in Edinburgh, as part of a highly skilled migration resultant of 2007 global economic downturn.
+Operating within Pierre Bourdieu’s framework, I aim to uncover the ways in which high skilled, intra-European migrants understand and negotiate their pre and post migration class identities by cultural means, focusing on food related practices.
+My research aims to look into the migrant experiences of individuals belonging to the newest wave of Spanish migrants in Edinburgh ( part of the migrant wave resultant of 2007 global economic downturn).
+Their accounts will be compared to the ones from Spanish migrants established in Edinburgh and who do not seem to belong to such wave.

 Dr Isabelle Darmon (School of Social and Political Science)